jk-jeon/fp/README.md

 `fp` itself does not aim to have fastest string-to-float/float-to-string conversions with the greatest flexibility, because that is a too demanding task.
 Rather, `fp` focuses on fast mathematical algorithms for converting between binary IEEE-754 floating-point numbers and thier decimal floating-point representations.
 Implementers of string-to-float/float-to-string procedures then can utilize those algorithms to implement actual functions for parsing/formatting with their own constraints and goals.

 # Included Algorithms
-Here is the list of algorithms that `fp` supports (or will support) in a future.
+Here is the list of algorithms that `fp` supports (or will support in a future).

 ## Dragonbox
 Shortest-roundtrip binary-to-decimal conversion algorithm.
 To be prepared.